Skip to main content

 Types of Employment Agreements:

-- Fixed-Term Employment Agreement: A fixed-term contract is designed for a specific duration, with an explicitly stated end date.
-This type of agreement is typically used for temporary roles, project-based work, or seasonal employment needs.
+• Fixed-Term Employment Agreement: A fixed-term contract is designed for a specific duration, with an explicitly stated end date.
+This type of agreement is typically used for temporary roles, project-based work, or seasonal employment needs, subject to Philippine legal standards on fixed-term hiring.

-- Indefinite Employment Agreement: The most common type of employment contract in the Philippines, an indefinite agreement does not have a set end date.
-It remains active until the employee or employer decides to terminate the relationship, making it ideal for permanent, full-time positions.
+• Indefinite Employment Agreement: The most common type of employment contract in the Philippines, an indefinite agreement does not have a set end date.
+It remains active until the employee or employer decides to terminate the relationship in accordance with law, making it ideal for regular, full-time positions.

-- Part-Time Employment Agreement: This agreement outlines reduced working hours compared to a full-time schedule.
-Part-time employees are compensated on an hourly basis and may not always be entitled to the same benefits as full-time staff, depending on company policies and labor laws.
+• Part-Time Employment Agreement: This agreement outlines reduced working hours compared to a full-time schedule.
+Part-time employees are compensated according to the agreed pay arrangement and may still be entitled to mandatory labor standards depending on the nature of employment and applicable law.

 Working Hours